wucke13/cetus2-know-how/README.md

 This config is optimized for my specific printer.
 Be cautious when trying this out, it might damage your printer!

-The super slicer config shipped in this repo assumes that you fix the generated GCODE using the `fix-gcode.awk` script before you put it on the printer.
+The super slicer config shipped in this repo requires a small tweak: `Print Settings` -> `Output options` -> `Post-processing script` needs to be set to the absolute path of the `post-process.sh` script in this repo.

 # Interesting Commands